oracle-livelabs/apex/nyc-genai-lab/4-apply-to-school/4-apply-to-school.md

 # Generate Email to Apply to a School using Gen AI

 ## Introduction
-In this lab, you allow the parent to apply to a school they are interested in.
+In this lab, you configure an option for the parent to apply to a school they are interested in.
 The letter for application is generated using the Generative AI service.
 The parent can review and edit the letter before submitting the application.

 **Note:** The screenshots in this workshop are taken using Dark Mode in APEX 24.1.